Wooden infrared sauna interior with bench and table—explore whether an infrared sauna is better than a regular sauna for relaxation.

 Cardiovascular Health Impacts

 Both types of sauna improve cardiovascular health by raising the heart rate, similar to moderate physical activity.
-Studies have found that traditional saunas can reduce cardiovascular-related mortality and lower blood pressure levels.
+Studies have found that traditional saunas can reduce cardiovascular mortality and lower blood pressure.

-While more emerging studies are needed, early research shows infrared saunas provide similar benefits to traditional saunas.
-They improve blood circulation and can lower the chances of developing heart disease.
+Although further studies are needed, early research indicates that infrared saunas offer similar benefits to traditional saunas.
+They improve blood circulation and may reduce the risk of developing heart disease.

 Pain and Fatigue Management